Gayle Garbolino-Mojica was elected to Placer County Superintendent of Schools on June 6, 2006, and is currently serving her fourth term.

 Regionally, Ms. Garbolino-Mojica advocates for public education and Placer County through her work on the Valley Vision Executive Board, the Sacramento Metro Chamber of Commerce Executive Board, the Greater Sacramento Economic Council Board, and the Align Capitol Region Board of Directors.
 She is past President of KidsFirst, and a member of Class XIV of the American Leadership Forum-Mountain Valley Chapter.

 Ms. Garbolino-Mojica has been awarded a Paul Harris Fellow from the Rotary Club in Auburn, California and awarded the California County Superintendents Executive Leadership Award.
 She is a recipient of the Sacramento Business Journal's "Women Who Mean Business" Award and the Athena Leadership Award from the Roseville Chamber of Commerce for professional excellence, community service and for actively assisting women in their attainment of professional excellence and leadership skills.
+In 2020, Ms. Garbolino-Mojica received the Perpetual Award for Outstanding Accomplishments from CCSESA recognizing her as "an outstanding leader in education, dedicating endless time and energy to Placer County.
+CCSESA and the state of California."

 Ms. Garbolino-Mojica is the daughter of former Roseville Mayor Gina Garbolino and retired Superior Court Judge James D. Garbolino, and has two sons – Jack and Max.